Our Delivery Suite

 Patients can have a choice of their wards and they are Deluxe, A, B1, B2 and C Class Wards.

-Private patients are admitted to the Maternity Ward, Ward 9A which is located on Level 9, Kent Ridge Wing 2.
-Fitted with attached bathrooms, there are 1 deluxe suit and 15 single-bed rooms.
+Private patients are admitted to the Maternity Ward, Ward 9A which is located on Level 9, Kent Ridge Wing.
+Fitted with attached bathrooms, there are 1 deluxe suit and 17 single-bed rooms (please refer to the below picture).

 Our Deluxe and A Class patients get to enjoy our amenities including: